All links are created equal, right?

 To find out the audience demographics for your site, visit Quantcast, sign up and input your site URL in the search bar.
 Scroll down to see the demographics:

 This image shows the demographics at Metacafe.
 It clearly shows that most of the site’s target audience (readers) are male and aged 35 – 44.
 It also has many readers in the 25-34 age group.
 According to Pingdom, those two age groups dominate social media, which means that they are likely to share your content, if you take the time to make it useful.
-You also have to share your own content, if you want to build links.
+You also have to share your own content, if you want to build a higher external link ratio.

 Automate for social signals: If you’re going to build social signals, you need to leverage automation.
 Mingl Marketing Group grew their client’s traffic by 590%, using the HubSpot social automation tool.